cortexlib/box/docs/doc_two_dim.md

 *Requires:* The underlying iterator must be a pointer type or support the indirectin operator itself.

+*Return values:* constexpr pointer

 Returns a pointer to the underlying iterator and returns a constant value.

-\\return constexpr pointer

 -----